awslabs/Agent-EvalKit/templates/commands/implement.md

 1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and IMPLEMENTATION_STATUS.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.

-2. Load the current implementation plan (`eval/plan.md`) to understand the task structure and requirements.
+2. Load the current evaluation design (`eval/eval-design.md`) to understand the task structure and requirements.

 3. Follow this execution flow:

     1. Parse user context from Input (if provided)
-    2. Review implementation plan and identify task groups
+    2. Review evaluation design and identify task groups
-    3. Execute tasks according to the plan structure:
+    3. Execute tasks according to the design structure (based on selected modules):
-       - Setup Project Structure
+       - Setup Project Structure (always required)
+       - Instrumentation Setup (if agent lacks tracing)
+       - Test Case Generation (if no existing test cases available)
+       - Trace Collection (if no exsiting traces available)
-       - Core Evaluation Logic
+       - Core Evaluation Pipeline Module (always required)
-       - Results & Analysis
+       - Results & Analysis (always required)
-       - Code Review & Environment Setup
+       - Code Review & Testing (always required)
     4. Test and validate each component as it's built
-    5. Ensure all evaluation uses actual agent execution, no simulation
+    5. Ensure all evaluation uses actual agent execution, no mocking

 ## Implementation Process

 ### Task Execution Strategy

-Follow the established plan structure systematically:
+Follow the established design structure systematically:
-- Execute tasks in the order specified in `eval/plan.md`
+- Execute only the modules marked as required in `eval/eval-design.md`
-- Focus on core evaluation logic first
 - Validate each component before proceeding
-- Use actual agent execution, never simulation
+- Use actual agent execution, never mock

 ### Leveraging Context7 MCP for Latest Library Information

 **IMPORTANT**: EvalKit projects include Context7 MCP server for accessing the latest documentation and usage patterns.
 Use this built-in capability to ensure you're implementing with current best practices:

-- **Before implementing evaluation libraries**: Ask Context7 for the latest usage patterns, API changes, and best practices for libraries like DeepEval, LangSmith, or custom evaluation frameworks
+- **Before implementing evaluation libraries**: Ask Context7 for the latest usage patterns, API changes, and best practices for libraries like Langfuse, DeepEval, LiteLLM, or other open source frameworks
 - **For dependency management**: Get current version recommendations and compatibility information
 - **For integration patterns**: Access up-to-date examples and implementation guides
 - **For troubleshooting**: Get current solutions for common integration issues

 Example Context7 queries:
 - "What's the latest DeepEval API for custom metrics?"
-- "Show me current best practices for LangSmith evaluation setup"
+- "Show me current best practices for Langfuse trace fetch setup"
-- "What are the latest pandas methods for evaluation data processing?"
 - "How to properly configure evaluation environments with current dependency versions?"

 This ensures your implementation uses the most current approaches and avoids deprecated patterns.